ImDedInside-git/os-class12/README.md

 [^1]: I don't know the format of this shit
 [^2]: Eat cum fags. this is all the code ull need to complete this shit.
 IF YOU CANT DO THIS IM GOIN SOLO AND NOT SHARING THE SOURCE CODE.
 COPE
 [^3]: Very helpful Noida nigger.
 Knows more than CS students coz he smort now go and suck his ASCII pp.
+[^4]: Random Homeless Mallu faggot picked from the streets of Manama